obide/SchemaParsingScript/README.md

 # SchemaParsingScript

 #Portrays all table attributes of a specified schema
-#Check for Table Name, Type, Incremental, Query, Key, Columns with a Key
+#Check for Table Name, Type, Incremental, Query, Data Sources, Key, Columns with a Key

 Make sure to have file located in the directory of where Incorta is installed, within the bin folder.
 Example Path: /Users/User_Name/Incorta_Home/bin